Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 {{%notice warning%}}

 This is brand new functionality.
-Setup must be completed manually untill further notice and will not be supported in Altinn Studio.
+Setup must be completed manually until further notice and will not be supported in Altinn Studio.

 **Note:** To make use of this functionality you must use version >= 4.17.2 of the nuget packages `Altinn.App.PlatformServices`, `Altinn.App.Common` og `Altinn.App.Api`.